 As you are now working on your illustrations, you will want to make sure of two really important things:

-• Be sure you’re now using the right dimensions for your illustrations; meaning you will want to use the required dimensions of your chosen book size
+- Be sure you’re now using the right dimensions for your illustrations; meaning you will want to use the required dimensions of your chosen book size.
+To help you with this, you can use my Illustration Template Generator Tool.

 Example 2 – Illustrating Your Own Children’s Book: